2008 Wisconsin Supreme Court election: Advertising

 Attack ads played a significant role in the campaign.
 Following the acrimonious 2007 Wisconsin Supreme Court election, the Wisconsin State Bar attempted to induce candidates for 2008 to take a pledge not to use attack ads, and to discourage their supporters from that practice.
 Butler signed the pledge and largely held his campaign to that standard.
 Gableman refused the pledge and accused the Bar of bias.

 Gableman's outside allies outspent Butler's on television ads at a roughly 3:2 ratio.
 The largest spender on his behalf was the business lobbying group Wisconsin Manufacturers & Commerce (WMC).
 One of their first controversial ads was known as "technicalities" and criticized Butler for his dissent in the case of State v.
 Jensen.
 Jensen had been accused of poisoning his wife, Julie; she had written a letter, commonly referred to in Wisconsin as a "letter from the grave", stating that she believed she was being poisoned.
 The trial judge ruled the letter inadmissible, but the Wisconsin Supreme Court majority reversed him; Butler dissented.
 The ad accused Butler of focusing on technicalities and claimed he "almost jeopardized" the prosecution.
 Wisconsin Manufacturers & Commerce also ran another ad on this same case, accusing Butler of using loopholes for criminal defendants and calling him "Loophole Louie."
 The two ads ran more than 3,000 times in the Spring campaign.

 Another ad, run by the conservative Coalition for America's Families, led by a former chairman of the Republican Party of Wisconsin, accused Butler of overturning a murder conviction despite overwhelming evidence of guilt.
 Butler's decision in that case had been based on new DNA evidence that undercut a critical element of the prosecution.

 The most controversial ad of the campaign was run by Gableman's own campaign.
 The ad featured a mugshot of a convicted rapist side by side with a photo of Butler—both African American men—and implied Butler let the other man out of prison and allowed him to commit another rape.
 In fact, Butler—who was then a public defender assigned to the defendant—had failed to win the man's release.
 His subsequent rape was committed after he finished serving his prison sentence.
 The ad was only officially run 106 times, but was repeated dozens of times by news organizations discussing the contents.
 At the time, the ad was compared to the infamous Willie Horton ad from the 1988 United States presidential election.
 The ad was so egregious that 13 years later, journalists were still recalling it as "the most racist ad in the history of Wisconsin politics".

 Results

-Gableman prevailed, rendering Butler was the first incumbent justice of the court to lose election since 1967.
+Gableman prevailed, rendering Butler the first incumbent justice of the court to lose election since 1967.